Star Wars Jedi Knight: Dark Forces II: Development

 Development of Jedi Knight was led by Justin Chin, who had also worked on the previous game.
 The most significant developments for Jedi Knight are the use of the Force and the lightsaber.
 The Force plays an integral role in how the player plays the game and shapes the way the game is played.
 The method of allocating credits to Force powers was designed with a role-playing video game style in mind, allowing the player the choice of which powers to improve.
 Chin said in an early interview that progress in the game is based upon the abilities the player develops.

 Jedi Knight uses both 3D graphics and surround sound through the Sith game engine, replacing the Jedi game engine used in Star Wars: Dark Forces.
-While the Jedi engine was a sector-based "2.5-D" engine similar to the Doom and Build engines, the Sith engine was a "true" 3D engine similar to the Quake and Unreal engines.
+While the Jedi engine is a sector-based "2.5-D" engine similar to the Doom and Build engines, the Sith engine is a "true" 3D engine similar to the Quake and Unreal engines.
 It is one of the early games to adopt the use of 3D graphics hardware acceleration using Microsoft Direct3D.
 The 3D sound technology was tweaked extensively to give an immersive feel to the game.
 This was achieved by experimentation using many different sound effects and playback styles.
-Between levels Jedi Knight features full motion video cutscenes.
+Between levels, Jedi Knight features full motion video cutscenes.
 The characters are represented by live actors while the backgrounds are pre-rendered graphics.
 The cutscenes included the first lightsaber footage filmed since Return of the Jedi in 1983.

 Mysteries of the Sith

 After the release of Jedi Knight, LucasArts developed Star Wars Jedi Knight: Mysteries of the Sith as an expansion pack.
 It was released on February 17, 1998 and received positive reviews from critics.
 The expansion includes a single-player mode and fifteen multiplayer maps.
-There are also technical improvements over Jedi Knight, including colored lighting, new textures and models, and developments to the artificial intelligence.
+There are technical improvements over Jedi Knight, including colored lighting, new textures and models, and developments to the artificial intelligence.

 The single-player story in Mysteries of the Sith is set five years after the events of Jedi Knight.
 The player once more takes control of Kyle Katarn, but later in the game is given control of Mara Jade, one of the most popular Star Wars expanded universe characters.